98oktay/react-native-axis-pad/README.md

 #### `onValue`
 > Returned the position values.

-Is triggered when axis changed.
-X and Y values are between -1 and 1.
+Is triggered when axis changed. "x" and "y" values are between -1 and 1.

 ----